Arinerron/heaptrace/README.md

 # About

 heaptrace is a `ptrace`-based debugger for tracking glibc heap operations in ELF64 (x86_64) binaries.
-It is useful for debugging binaries and doing heap pwn.
+Its purpose is to help visualize heap operations when debugging binaries or doing heap pwn.

 ![screenshot.png](screenshot.png)